-- 7. When the analyzer tells you to, remove the QUALICHECK Opener/Adapter with the ampoule. - 8.
+- 7. When the analyzer tells you to, remove the QUALICHECK Opener/Adapter with the ampoule. - The analyzer closes the inlet. - 8.
 Enter enough information to identify the calibration-verification control solution in the Patient ID field.

 Note: Enter a maximum of 20 characters.
 If more are entered they will not be sent to LIS/HIS and/or AQURE/RADIANCE systems.